ToshioCP/Gtk4-tutorial/gfm/sec27.md

 ~~~

 The file consists of two parts.
-The first part begins at the third line and ends at the 57th line.
+The first part begins at the line 3 and ends at line 57.
 This part is the widgets from the top level window to the scrolled window.
 It also includes two buttons.
-The second part begins at the 58th line and ends at the 71st line.
+The second part begins at line 58 and ends at line 71.
 This is the part of GtkListView and GtkGridView.
-They are described in the previous section.

 - 13-17, 42-46: Two labels are dummy labels.
 They just work as a space to put the two buttons at the appropriate position.
-- 19-41: GtkButton `btnlist` and `btngrid`.
+- 18-41: GtkButton `btnlist` and `btngrid`.
 These two buttons work as selection buttons to switch from list to grid and vice versa.
 These two buttons are connected to a stateful action `win.view`.
-This action is stateful and has a parameter.
+This action has a parameter.
 Such action consists of prefix, action name and parameter.
 The prefix of the action is `win`, which means the action belongs to the top level window.
-So, a prefix gives the scope of the action.
+The prefix gives the scope of the action.
 The action name is `view`.
 The parameters are `list` or `grid`, which show the state of the action.
-A parameter is also called a target, because it is a target to which the buttons are clicked on to change the action state.
+A parameter is also called a target, because it is a target to which the action changes its state.
 We often write the detailed action like "win.view::list" or "win.view::grid".
 - 21-22: The properties "action-name" and "action-target" belong to GtkActionable interface.
 GtkButton implements GtkActionable.